Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_vault/vhol_data_vault.md

 Next step, you assign tasks to one or many virtual warehouses.
 This means you always have enough [compute power](https://docs.snowflake.com/en/user-guide/warehouses-overview.html#warehouse-size) (XS to 6XL) to deal with any size workload, whilst the [multi-cluster virtual warehouse](https://docs.snowflake.com/en/user-guide/warehouses-multicluster.html#multi-cluster-warehouses) option will automatically scale-out and load balance all the tasks as you introduce more hubs, links and satellites to your vault.

+Talking about tasks, Snowflake just introduced another fantastic capability - serverless tasks.
+This enables you to rely on compute resources managed by Snowflake instead of user-managed virtual warehouses.
+These compute resources are automatically resized and scaled up and down by Snowflake as required by each workload.
+This feature will be out of scope for this guide, but serverless compute model could reduce compute costs, in some cases significantly, allowing you to process more data, faster with even less management.

 As your raw vault is updated, streams can then be used to propagate those changes to Business Vault objects (such as derived Sats, PITS, or Bridges, if needed) in the next layer.
 This setup can be repeated to move data through all the layers in small increments very quickly and efficiently.
 All the way until it is ready to be accessed by data consumers (if materialization of the data is required for performance).

 Following this approach will result in a hands-off production data pipeline that feeds your Data Vault architecture.